avantassel/Gmail-API-PHP-test/README.md

 # Return Path Test

-## Part 1:

-Using the PHP [Google API client](https://developers.google.com/gmail/api/quickstart/php) installed with [composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) I was able to get messages that contain keywords in the subject lines.
-Keywords are set in an array in [run.php on line 19](run.php#L19).

-### Setup
+## Setup
-I've included composer so you should be able to continue to Run the app
+I've included composer so you should be able to continue to Run the app.
+You will need composer and phpunit.
+They can be installed following the commands below.

 ```sh
 # install composer